 6. Sticky Turtle Wall

-This amazing activity is perfect for curious kiddos who want to play outside.
-Stick some contact paper to the fence (sticky side facing outward) and draw the outline of a turtle on it in sharpie.
-Kids then stick all kinds of green elements to the turtle to create a masterpiece.
+This super cute activity is perfect for your curious kiddos who love to play outside.
+Start by sticking a sheet of contact paper on a wall or fence (sticky side facing outward) and then draw the outline of a turtle on it with a marker.
+Your children are then free to stick all kinds of natural green elements on the turtle to bring this masterpiece to life.

 7. Sensory Counting Bag